Published on June 19th, 2019 | by William Thoral0

 Roland Garros, an aviation legend

-With the conclusion of the 2017 French Open tournament having ended on June 11 at the Roland Garros stadium in France, and with the victory of both Jelana Ostapenko in the women’s draw and Rafael Nadal in the men’s draw, which marks his tenth consecutive French Open title, we are given the opportunity to look back at the man whose name was awarded to this legendary tournament.
+With the conclusion of the 2019 French Open tournament having ended on June 9 at the Roland Garros stadium in France, we are given the opportunity to look back at the man whose name was awarded to this legendary tournament.
 Roland Garros was a flight lieutenant during World War I.

 He was born on October 6th, 1888 in Saint-Denis, Reunion.
 After a childhood spent with his parents in Cochinchina, he arrived in Paris, alone and at 12 years of age, to continue his education.